amsharifian/ChainSaw-Sim/README.md

     $ make test

-If you could pass the test case you will the follwoing message:
+If you could pass the test case you will the following message:

     Running tests...
         Start 1: Test